hmxmilohax/rb3-pc/README.md

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

-* If you are planning on plugging in multiple instruments, you must make profiles for each of them.
+* If you are planning on plugging in multiple instruments, _you must make profiles for each of them_.
 * PS3 standard guitar and drum controllers _should_ be plug and play.
 If, for some reason, they’re not, you will need to bind them as detailed below.
 * If you’re using PS3, PS4, or Wii controllers, set the “Handlers” option to “MMJoyStick.”
 * If you’re using Xbox controllers, set the “Handlers” option to “XInput”